kdeldycke/awesome-engineering-team-management/readme.md

 ## Remote Work

+- [The Surprising Traits of Good Remote Leaders](https://www.bbc.com/worklife/article/20200827-why-in-person-leaders-may-not-be-the-best-virtual-ones) - “the confidence, intelligence and extroversion that have long propelled ambitious workers into the executive suite are not enough online because they simply don't translate into virtual leadership. (…) Instead, workers who are organized, dependable and productive take the reins of virtual teams.”
+As the [source paper](https://link.springer.com/article/10.1007/s10869-020-09698-0) say it best: “virtually, the emphasis shifts from saying to doing.”
 - [Managing Remote Teams - A Crash Course](http://klinger.io/post/180989912140/managing-remote-teams-a-crash-course).
 - [GitLab's Guide to All-Remote](https://about.gitlab.com/company/culture/all-remote/guide/) - “GitLab is the world's largest all-remote company”.
 Here is what it means and how it works.
 - [Asynchronous Communication: The Real Reason Remote Workers Are More Productive](https://doist.com/blog/asynchronous-communication/) - “Remote workers are more productive than their office-bound counterparts.”